 Information for Applicants and Assessors Plumbing and Building Criteria building line. (g) complies with excavation and fill standards in Schedule 1 (4) of the Building Regulation 2006; (h) complies with retaining wall standards in Schedule 1 (3) of the Building Regulation 2006; (i) requiring retaining walls or structures - (i) are setback at least half the height of the wall from any boundary of the site; (ii) do not exceed one (1) metre in height.
-Systems for outdoor use, toilet and op tional laundry tap fixture -

-- Where rainwater is used indoors for toilet flushing and at the laundry fixtures, a reliable water supply is maintained to enable uninterrupted use of fixtures.
+Systems for outdoor use, toilet and opti onal laundry tap fixture - Where rainwater is used indoors for toilet flushing and at the laundry fixtures, a reliable water supply is maintained to enable uninterrupted use of fixtures.
 This is achieved by interconnecting the rainwater harvesting system with the reticulated mains water supply, in an inline or offline configuration.
-Inline and offline rainwater harvesting systems require a plumbing application and in some instances, a building application. - A plumbing application is required where the rainwater harvesting system is interconnected with the mains water supply in an inline or offline configuration. - A building application is required where the water collection device - - places a load on another structure, for example, if a tank is contained within, forms part of, hangs off or is fixed to a building or structure; - is higher than the eaves;
+Inline and offline rainwater harvesting systems require a plumbing application and in some instances, a building application.
+A plumbing application is required where the rainwater harvesting (1) Rainwater harvesting systems that require a plumbing or building application are to satisfy the guideline criteria detailed in sections 2 to 6 below. where the rainwater harvesting system is interconnected with the mains water supply in an inline or offline configuration.
+A building application is required where the water collection device - places a load on another structure, for example, if a tank is contained within, forms part of, hangs off or is fixed to a building or structure; is higher than the eaves;